 The term dyspraxia comes from the word praxis, which means 'doing, acting'.
 Developmental dyspraxia is the term used to describe those who have difficulty with the organisation of movement.
 In effect the way that the brain processes information, results in “messages” not being properly or fully transmitted.
 Therefore dyspraxia affects how a person plans what to do and how they do it.
 It is associated with problems relating to perception, language and thought.

 Dyspraxia is thought to affect up to 10% of the population and up to 2% severely.
 Males are four times more likely to be affected than females.
 Dyspraxia can run in families.
-There may be an overlap with other Specific Learning Difficulties (SpLDs) such as: Attention Deficit Disorder (ADD) with Hyperactivity (ADHD), dyslexia and Asperger`s Syndrome (ASD).
+There may be an overlap with other Specific Learning Differences (SpLDs) such as: Attention Deficit Disorder (ADD) with Hyperactivity (ADHD), dyslexia and conditions on the Autistic Spectrum (ASC).

 What Causes Dyspraxia?

 For the majority of those with the condition there is no known cause, however, current research suggests that it is the unresponsive or varied development of neurones in the brain, rather than brain damage, which form the foundations of dyspraxia.
 People with dyspraxia have no clinical neurological abnormality to explain their condition.